Fezalion/NowPlayingTUI/README.md

 Run the program with `./NowPlayingTUI` or `NowPlayingTUI.exe` on Windows.

 There are some command line arguments you can use:
-	--x, --xcoord: Set the x position of the window
+-	`--x, --xcoord`: Set the x position of the window
-	--y, --ycoord: Set the y position of the window
+-	`--y, --ycoord`: Set the y position of the window

 ## Preview